 Fueled by technologies developed at Oak Ridge National Laboratory, the Perseverance rover is exploring Mars, assessing the planet’s habitability and looking for signs of microbial life.

 Plutonium-238 — encased in iridium-alloy cladding and insulated by carbon-bonded carbon fiber — is at the heart of the general purpose heat source module that fuels Perseverance’s multi-mission radioisotope thermoelectric generator.
 As the material decays, the heat released is converted to electricity, charging the rover’s batteries and powering the onboard advanced imaging and sensor systems.

-NASA’s Mars 2020 mission launched from Cape Canaveral, Florida, on July 30, beginning a seven-month journey to the Red Planet, the Perseverance rover landed in Jezero Crater on February 18, 2021.
+NASA’s Mars 2020 mission launched from Cape Canaveral, Florida, on July 30, 2020.
+After a seven-month journey to the Red Planet, the Perseverance rover landed in Jezero Crater on February 18, 2021.

 The mission continues a 50-year legacy of the lab’s contributions to deep-space exploration, including technologies for the Voyager I and II, Cassini, and Mars Curiosity missions.
 ORNL-produced Pu-238 also will power NASA’s 2027 Dragonfly mission to explore Titan, Saturn’s largest moon.